Yazdi9/TTS-MultiLingual/README.md

     file_path="ouptut.wav"
 )

-# Example text to speech using [🐸Coqui Studio](https://coqui.ai) models.
+# Example text to speech using [Coqui Studio](https://coqui.ai) models.
 You can use all of your available speakers in the studio.
-# [🐸Coqui Studio](https://coqui.ai) API token is required.
+# [Coqui Studio](https://coqui.ai) API token is required.
 You can get it from the [account page](https://coqui.ai/account).
 # You should set the `COQUI_STUDIO_TOKEN` environment variable to use the API token.

 # If you have a valid API token set you will see the studio speakers as separate models in the list.